- General facts and information

 Implementation of the cremation

 In the Federal Republic of Germany, cremation is generally only carried out in crematoria designated for this purpose.
-Cremation in the open air, for example, is not permitted.
+For example, cremation in the open air is not allowed.
 After a consultation with the funeral home you trust, the deceased is hygienically cared for and then placed in a coffin.

 The funeral home then transfers the deceased person to a crematory.
 Here, the body remains in a refrigerated cell until all the necessary paperwork is in place.

 As soon as all the necessary papers have been received, a fireclay stone will be attached to the corpse to enable it to be identified beyond doubt.
 Now the coffin with the corpse is moved into a muffle oven.
 This has already been preheated to approx. 900°C which means that the coffin ignites by itself after insertion.
 In the first phase, which lasts about 45 minutes, combustion is supported only by additional warm air.
 Only after this time is the oven heated to approx. 1,200°C. This causes remaining components to be ashed.